Who Can Apply for a Charitable Gaming Permit

 Volunteer fire companies, veterans organizations, religious or charitable organizations, and fraternal societies that have been in existence a minimum of two years may apply for a charitable gaming permit, provided:

 - The net profits from the charitable gaming event are used solely for the achievement of the purpose of the organization as described in the organization’s by-laws

 - The organization at the time of application is recognized by the Internal Revenue Service (IRS) as a charitable organization as described in Section 170 of the Internal Revenue Code.

-You must receive your Charitable Gaming Event permit before advertizing or holding the event.
+You must receive your Charitable Gaming Event permit before advertising or holding the event.

 What is Considered Charitable Gaming

-Do not complete this application if you are applying for a Bingo, Instant Bingo, Raffle or Texas Hold’Em tournament permit.
+Do not complete this application if you are applying for a Bingo, Instant or Sealed Games, Raffle or Texas Hold’Em tournament permit.
 Applications for these types of events are available on the Forms page.

 Limitations on Charitable Gaming Events

 - Events are limited to six hours.
-Games may not begin prior to 1:30 p.m. and must conclude by 1:00 a.m.
+Games may not begin prior to 1:30 p.m. and must end by 1:00 a.m.